wavesjs/wavesjs.github.io/ui/index.md

     if (v === undefined) { return d.x; }
     d.x = v;
   })
-  .color('#ed34d2');
+  // accessors can also accepts values which are used as constants for all items .color('#ed34d2');
 {% endhighlight %}

-If the given function receive only one argument : the current item of the `data` it is used as a getter.
-If a second argument is provided, the new value of the entry, the function is used a setter (this behavior appends when the layer is configured as `editable`)
+If used as a `getter`, the provided function is called with only one argument: the current datum.
+If used as a `setter`, a second argument is provided: the new value of the entry _(this behavior is needed when the layer is configured as `editable`)_

 ## Events